matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/overview.md

 2. Translate the source code into IR and metadata.
 3. Pass the IR and metadata to our IR compilers via the standard I/O streams.

-We use two high-level source code compilers at the time of writing:
+We are using two high-level source code compilers at the time of writing:

 - [solc](https://github.com/ethereum/solc-bin): the official Solidity compiler.
-For more info, see [its documentation](https://docs.soliditylang.org/en/latest/).
+For more info, see the latest [Solidity documentation](https://docs.soliditylang.org/en/latest/).
 - [vyper](https://github.com/vyperlang/vyper/releases): the official Vyper compiler.
-For more info, see [its documentation](https://docs.vyperlang.org/en/latest/index.html).
+For more info, see the latest [Vyper documentation](https://docs.vyperlang.org/en/latest/index.html).

 ## IR Compilers

-Our toolchain includes Rust-written LLVM front ends that process the output of high-level source code compilers:
+Our toolchain includes LLVM front ends, written in Rust, that process the output of high-level source code compilers:

-- [zksolc](https://github.com/matter-labs/zksolc-bin): calling `solc` as a child process.
-For more info, see [its documentation](./solidity.md).
+- [zksolc](https://github.com/matter-labs/zksolc-bin) which calls `solc` as a child process.
+For more info, see the latest [zksolc documentation](./solidity.md).
-- [zkvyper](https://github.com/matter-labs/zkvyper-bin): calling `vyper` as a child process.
-For more info, see [its documentation](./vyper.md).
+- [zkvyper](https://github.com/matter-labs/zkvyper-bin): which calls `vyper` as a child process.
+For more info, see the latest [zkvyper documentation](./vyper.md).

 These IR compilers perform the following steps:

 1. Receive the input, which is usually standard or combined JSON passed by the Hardhat plugin via standard input.
-2. Save the relevant data, modify the input with zkEVM settings and pass it to the underlying high-level source code compiler called as a child process.
+2. Save the relevant data, modify the input with zkEVM settings, and pass it to the underlying high-level source code compiler which is called as a child process.
 3. Receive the IR and metadata from the underlying compiler.
-4. Translate the IR into LLVM IR, resolving dependencies with the help of metadata on the way.
+4. Translate the IR into LLVM IR, resolving dependencies with the help of metadata.
 5. Optimize the LLVM IR with the powerful LLVM framework optimizer and emit zkEVM text assembly.
 6. Print the output matching the format of the input method the IR compiler is called with.